MauMendes/python-for-everybody/README.md

 ### Using Databases with Python :heavy_check_mark:

-### Capstone: Retrieving, Processing, and Visualizing Data with Python
+### Capstone: Retrieving, Processing, and Visualizing Data with Python :heavy_check_mark:

 Important links: